xIntegro/InvoicePlane/CONTRIBUTING.md

 * Run `vagrant up` from the cloned directory
 * If provisioning fails just run `vagrant provision` from the terminal

-You should be able to navigate to your local though by doing www.Xintegrocore.local
+You should be able to navigate to your local though by doing www.xintegro.local

-On the setup screen specify localhost, root, *blank password*, Xintegrocore as the database configuration.
+On the setup screen specify localhost, root, *blank password*, xintegro as the database configuration.

 *Note:* When the VM is booted you can change the `php.ini` file to setup xdebug or other preferences.